-Our Board of Directors has adopted a formal clawback policy that applies to cash incentive compensation or equity-based incentive compensation.
-Our clawback policy is administered by the Compensation Committee and provides that the Company may require any officer of the Company to repay or forfeit certain cash and/or equity-based incentive compensation received by such officer during the three-year period preceding a "triggering event."
-A "triggering event" includes:

-a decision by the Audit Committee to effect a restatement of the Company's previously published financial statements caused by material non-compliance by the Company with any financial reporting requirement under the federal securities laws due to fraud, misconduct, negligence, or lack of sufficient oversight on the part of any officer; and/or a decision by the Compensation Committee that one or more performance metrics used for determining previously paid cash and/or equity-based incentive compensation was incorrectly calculated and, if calculated correctly, would have resulted in a lower payment to one or more such officers.

-The Compensation Committee may take into account any factors it deems reasonable in determining whether to seek recoupment of previously paid incentive compensation and how much compensation to recoup from individual officers, including any determination that such officer engaged in fraud, willful misconduct or committed grossly negligent acts or omissions which materially contributed to the events that led to the financial restatement.
-The amount and form of the compensation to be recouped will be determined by the Compensation Committee in its discretion.
+Our clawback policy also provides that following a "discretionary triggering event," that does not cause a required recoupment under the clawback policy, the Compensation Committee may require any officer of the Company to repay or forfeit certain cash and/or equity-based incentive compensation received by such officer during the three-year period preceding a "discretionary triggering event."
+A "discretionary triggering event" is a decision by the Compensation Committee that one or more performance metrics used for determining previously paid cash and/or equity-based incentive compensation was incorrectly calculated and, if calculated correctly, would have resulted in a lower payment to one or more such officers.
+In connection with a "discretionary triggering event," the Compensation Committee may take into account any factors it deems reasonable in determining whether to seek recoupment of previously received incentive compensation and how much compensation to recoup from individual officers, including any determination that such officer engaged in fraud, willful misconduct or committed grossly negligent acts or omissions which materially contributed to the events that led to the incorrect calculation.
+The amount and form of the compensation to be recouped and the means of such recoupment will be determined by the Compensation Committee in its discretion.